SeaGL/seagl.github.io/_archive-sessions/2014/vagrant-stop-wandering-and-start-working.md

 This Introduction to Vagrant will:

 * cover the concepts and nomenclature of Vagrant
-* demonstrate installation and management of Vagrant boxes on VirtuaBox
+* demonstrate installation and management of Vagrant boxes on VirtualBox
 * discuss the benefits of system configuration automation
 * compare / contrast Docker to Vagrant with VirtualBox
 * demonstrate provisioning Vagrant with Chef